Nissan Magnite Geza Edition Launched At Rs 7.39 Lakh | CarDekho.com

 This special edition is available only with the base 96PS 1-litre naturally aspirated petrol engine.

-Nissan Magnite has just got a new Geza special edition in India which comes with updates.
-This edition seems to be based on the one above base XL variant, with the changes focussing on the infotainment and sound system of the Magnite.
+The Nissan Magnite has just got a new Geza special edition in India.
+Based on the one above base XL variant, its infotainment and sound system has been subtly updated.

 Price